Annual growth in real estate financing from banks slowed in March

-Data from the central bank revealed a sharp slowdown in year-on-year bank financing growth, reaching the lowest level since August 2024, reflecting a divergence in the sector's performance between banks and real estate finance companies.
+Although new residential mortgage financing for individuals in Saudi Arabia recorded annual growth of 12.7% during March 2025, central bank data revealed a sharp slowdown in year-on-year growth in bank financing, reaching the lowest level since August 2024, reflecting a divergence in sector performance between banks and real estate finance companies.

-<According to data from Saudi Central Bank, new residential real estate financing provided by commercial banks amounted to about 8.4 billion riyals last March, the lowest monthly level recorded since August 2024, down about 10% year-on-year.
+According to data from Saudi Central Bank "SAMA", new residential real estate financing provided by commercial banks amounted to about 8.4 billion riyals last March, the lowest monthly level recorded since August 2024, down about 10% year-on-year.
 Residential villas accounted for the largest share of 62% of financing, equivalent to 5.2 billion riyals, followed by apartments with 33% (2.8 billion riyals), then land with 5% (415 million riyals).

 Residential villas accounted for the largest share with 62% of financing, equivalent to 5.2 billion riyals.